Thank you for your interest being a part of our farm! Please inquire about positions for the 2018 season. To apply, email us for an application.

 For full season, full time positions, we provide a curriculum that explores soil science, fertility management, marketing, business planning, pig husbandry and more.
 Brady and Brendan lead hands on farm walks and classroom style lectures.
 We also ask each crew member to pursue an independent project during their stay with us.

-In addition to an intimate exposure to the inner workings of a small organic farm, there is exposure to various homesteading skills such as chicken and bee keeping, foraging mushrooms and other edibles, basic carpentry skills, low cost season extension tools, pickling and fermenting, and curing and smoking meats.
+In addition to an intimate exposure to the inner workings of a small organic farm, long days of satisfying work, there is room to explore various homesteading skills such as chicken and bee keeping, foraging mushrooms and other edibles, basic carpentry skills, low cost season extension tools, pickling and fermenting, and curing and smoking meats.

 Our alumni have gone on to start their own market gardens, attend graduate school in farm-to-school education, take management positions on other farms, and more.
 Many have stayed on in leadership positions beyond their first season.